Oprax/projet-web/readme.md

 FLUSH PRIVILEGES;
 ```

-Then we need to configure laravel with `.env` at root of project, you can copy `.env.example` to have a template, fill it with your information.
+Then we need to configure laravel with `.env` at root of project, you can copy `.env.example` to have a template, fill it with your information like database credential and mail sender credential.

+We need to install al dependencies with `composer update`.

 Now we need run migration with `php artisan migrate` and you can run a server with `php artisan serve` :)